-here is a long history of unlawful underpay- trated on civil and criminal penalties against employment of employees' remuneration in Ausers.
-Workers' entitlement recovery claims have been tralia.
-In recent times, however, a series of a lesser focus.
-Recovery is a paramount concern investigations, reviews and inquiries have identified for individual workers, however.
-In the absence of unlawful underpayment practices occurring on a effective avenues for workers to pursue recovery, large scale (Senate Economic References Commitemployers are also insulated from the proper operatee, 2022).
-The 2022 report of the Senate Inquiry tion of civil justice.
-For many workers, the barriers to into the matter identified that '[i]n many industries, acting to recover unpaid entitlements are significant, underpayment is deliberate and systematic, and including a lack of legal capability; fear of reprisals; lack of evidence, such as pay slips; the cost of taking often normalised, especially for migrant workers' (2022: 5).
-A 2020 report by PwC suggested that apaction; lack of access to legal services; and proceproximately 13 per cent of the workforce in Australia dural barriers such as small claims thresholds and is affected by entitlement underpayment (PwC Auslegal costs rules (SERC, 2022; Farbenblum & Berg, tralia, 2020).
-Women, migrant workers (including in- 2018). ternational students), young workers, First Nations people and workers in regional and remote areas WOMEN, MIGRANT WORKERS (INCLUDING are likely to face a heightened risk of entitlement INTERNATIONAL STUDENTS), YOUNG WORKERS, FIRST underpayment (SERC, 2022).
-NATIONS PEOPLE AND WORKERS IN REGIONAL AND REMOTE AREAS ARE LIKELY TO FACE A HEIGHTENED Underpayment is particularly pernicious be-RISK OF ENTITLEMENT UNDERPAYMENT (SERC 2022).
+tralia.
+In recent times, however, a series of investigations, reviews and inquiries have identified unlawful underpayment practices occurring on a large scale (Senate Economic References Committee, 2022).
+The 2022 report of the Senate Inquiry into the matter identified that '[i]n many industries, underpayment is deliberate and systematic, and often normalised, especially for migrant workers' (2022: 5).
+A 2020 report by PwC suggested that approximately 13 per cent of the workforce in Australia is affected by entitlement underpayment (PwC Australia, 2020).
+Women, migrant workers (including international students), young workers, First Nations people and workers in regional and remote areas are likely to face a heightened risk of entitlement underpayment (SERC, 2022).